 Again, according to Deloitte, the most coveted workplace benefit an employer can offer a millennial employee is training and development.
 From a small business point of view, this is great news.
 Although you may have read about larger employers flaunting their glitzy workspaces, free healthcare and all-inclusive team holidays, you already have all the tools needed to make the biggest impact with a millennial workforce.

-Square Employee Management lets you track your employees’ performance to see who’s performing best and who needs extra training.
+Square Team Management lets you track your employees’ performance to see who’s performing best and who needs extra training.
 If you want to increase employee retention by showing recognition and offering the means to improve, this insight is priceless.

 As we mentioned, millennials want to see ‘how’ as well as ‘what’.
 This means that before you make any promises to prospective employees, prepare yourself with a fully-fledged programme that you and other managers can realistically roll out.
 The harsh reality is that if you over promise and under deliver, your millennial staff won’t stick around.